City Crime Score

 Frequently Asked Questions

-What is the crime rate in Berkeley Heights?
+What types of crime are most common in Berkeley Heights?

 What are the safest neighborhoods in Berkeley Heights?

-Is Berkeley Heights a good place to live?
+Is Berkeley Heights a good place to buy a home from a safety perspective?

 Surrounding Cities